 APAs should be accounted for as a financed purchase by recording an acquisition of a capital asset and the incurrence of a liability, similar to a lease-to-own agreement.
 Refer to Subsection 85.85.40 for illustrative entries.

-Agencies should contact their OFM aStatewide Accounting consultant for more details and assistance.
+Agencies should contact their OFM Statewide Accountant for more details and assistance.

 85.72.40 Certificates of Participation (COP)